 Adopted by health tech teams for glucose monitoring apps

-Developers building diabetes management apps face a critical challenge: there's no standardized, tested library for glucose calculations.
+Developers building diabetes management apps face a critical challenge: there is no standardized, tested library for glucose calculations.
 This creates:

 I built GlucoseIQ (Apple Watch app) and kept rewriting the same utility functions.
 I realized the diabetes developer community needed a single, tested, TypeScript library for these calculations.